 Christmas has passed, with all those expectations, the realities and the varying contrasts between them.
 By the end of the week comes New Year, with another set of expectations.
-But right now are the days in between – some of my favourite days of the year.
+But right now are the days in between – some of my favorite days of the year.

 In Swedish, they are simply called “Mellandagarna”.
 Not just any days between other days, but these days between December 26:th (the Swedish Christmas holiday is 3 days long) and December 31:st. The schools have Christmas holidays, and since we have generous vacations (5 weeks is minimum per year by law) a lot of people take time off.
 Time to wind down a bit after the efforts of Christmas.